RyanCotsakis/Swarm/README.md

 'Swarm.exe' can be downloaded directly to your PC.

 ### How To Play:
-- Move with the Arrow keys
+- Move with the arrow keys
 - Hold (S) to toggle 'shoot mode'
 - When in shoot mode, arrow keys dispence bullets in corresponding directions
 - Hold (A) to toggle 'missile mode'